pushyka/c-all/README.md

 perhaps this is the simplicity I am looking for.

 I am intending for the Chess game to follow the FIDE Laws of Chess, including complete promotion, en passant and castling.
-The saving and loading of games will use the Standard Algebraic Notation.</pre>
+The saving and loading of games will use the Standard Algebraic Notation.

+Thanks for having a look.</pre>